 If a customer could benefit from a video or a video demonstration, you’ll increase engagement and better yet, sales.
 Since marketing claims skim fairly close to being outright lies in a lot of cases, many people like to see proof.

 With the proliferation of phishing and scam sites, gaining the trust of your customers and visitors is crucial.
 If you want them to share personal information with you, like their credit card information, they should have an assurance that you are legit.
 If you have the means to put them at ease, use them.

 Do you have a problem with cart abandonment?
-The reason could be because customers are unsure about the security of your site and simply don’t trust you with their credit card.
+The reason could be that customers are unsure about the security of your site and simply don’t trust you with their credit cards.

 In 2017, 19% of cart abandonment at checkout was due to this very reason.
 So calm the fears of your customers.
 Let them know you’re following best practices when it comes to cybersecurity and that their payment information isn’t in jeopardy.
 Adding a trust badge will give them this assurance.

 6. Add Free Shipping Or Fast Shipping Badges